Data-Mining-UMJI/Data-Storage-Under-Revise/hadoop_config/wiki-hadoop.md

 * MapReduce:
     - A kind of Processing framework.
+    - Map:
+        + Raw Data => map() => <key, value>
+            * All the pairs are passed to several reducers.
+    - Reduce:
+        + <key, value> => reduce() => final results
+            * Do kind of Aggregation
+    - Map/Reduce Functions are defined by users.
+    - All the above operations are done in parallel, which means on all the nodes run the corresponding map/reduce functions at the same time.

 * Hadoop:
     - Origin from Google.
     - Name comes from the name of a toy elephant of the son of Doug Cutting, one of the developers of the Hadoop.
+    - Can't deal with real-time data since HDFS works based on batch job, which will cumulate certain amount of data, then do its work.
+Thus HDFS serves as a static database, which is the target case for MapReduce framework.
+    - HBase: Solution to implement the pseudo real-time data storage for Hadoop.
+But can only work periodically due to the initial raw-data importing way. (batch job instead of Message Queue, which works as Streams)

+* Spark:
+    - A kind of Processing framework.
+    - Rely on a DFS.
+    - Able to process streaming data, while Hadoop's MapReduce can only handle static data.
+    - Much faster than Hadoop's MapReduce (batch job: 10:1, analyze data in memory: 100:1).
+        + Reason:
+            * Hadoop's MapReduce runs step by step, and each step covers a complete read/process/write procedure, while Spark only do one read/process/write procedure.
+And for the read and write parts, they need to access the disks for many times, which leads to the poor performance in iteratively disk R/W algorithms, eg. Machine Learning.
+            * When applying Hadoop's MapReduce framework, we have to exactly follow the Map/Reduce workflow.
+So it should have a mapper and a reducer state, not more or less.
+Thus Spark provides more combinations such as map=>reduce=>map.
+            * Hadoop's MapReduce is based on JAVA protosomatically.
+We can do programming in Python, but the overall invoking is not user-friendly.
+We have too handle complicated commands when applying Hadoop Streaming [Mechanism to enable writing Map/Reduce codes in any language] to run Map/Reduce with Python.
+    - Better to apply if requiring multiple processing, which frequently happen in Machine Learning.

 * Core Hadoop:
     - Store data on Hadoop's HDFS